wojdyr/fityk/doc/ref.rst

 Standard deviation of points can be
 :ref:`read from file <DataLoad>` together with the *x* and *y* coordinates.
-Otherwise, it is set either to max(*y*:sup:`1/2`, 1) or to 1, depending on the value of :option:`data-default-sigma` option.
+Otherwise, it is set either to max(*y*:sup:`1/2`, 1) or to 1, depending on the value of :option:`data_default_sigma` option.
 Setting std. dev. as a square root of the value is common and has theoretical ground when *y* is the number of independent events.
 You can always change standard deviation, e.g. make it equal for every